Table of Contents

 Emphasis on “mostly.“

-I ended up paying 3 times my actual fare—more than once.
+I ended up paying 2 times my actual fare, more than once.
 But this guide will ensure you don’t need to run into the same problems I did!

-In general though, the best way to stay away from scammy Taxis is to always ask "Meter?"
+In general though, the best way to avoid scammy Taxis is to always ask "Meter?"
 If they nod or say okay, you can get on.
-Make sure they actually turn it on, you should be able to see it clearly.
-If they attempt to name out a price, they're almost always overcharging you.
+Make sure they turn it on, and you should be able to see it.
+If they attempt to name a price, they almost always overcharge you.

 Never accept a taxi without a meter, it's not legal for them to do so, and it's always to scam foreigners.

 There are a few things to avoid in Bangkok.
-Here are 5 things you should steer clear of in Bangkok because it might land you in troubling waters!
+Here are five things you should avoid in Bangkok because it might land you in troubling waters!

 Avoid Discussing Certain Topics

-Thailand is a great place with a diverse group of communities and an authentically rich culture and tradition.
+Thailand is a great place with diverse communities and an authentically rich culture and tradition.

-In fact, they've come a really long way to becoming one of the biggest tourist destinations in the world.
+They've come a long way to becoming one of the biggest tourist destinations in the world.

 Unfortunately, while they're a constitutional monarchy and not entirely democratic, there are certain things you should not talk about, period.